icze4r/TwitterSunglasses/README.md

 # TwitterSunglasses
 PUT ON THE GLASSES.

 So: on Twitter, the Verified icon is basically a sign of negative quality.
+People get it and think they're hot shit.

+Now they are.

+When you put on the glasses, you'll see Twitter Verified icons for what they are: shit.
 This Chrome extension changes the Twitter Verified Icon into a brown poop emoji.

 <b><a href="https://chrome.google.com/webstore/detail/twitter-verified-account/ajgilddapndgbmniliponchegglobphm">Official Chrome Web Store Extension</a></b>
 <br />